By clicking on the product links in this article, Mattressnut may receive a commission fee to support our work. See our affiliate disclosure.

 This guide explains how to research a mattress the way a careful consumer would: identifying trustworthy sources, reading between the lines of affiliate reviews, using owner communities effectively, and knowing what to actually test when your mattress arrives.

-Understanding the Affiliate Review Landscape
+Understanding the Affiliate Review Market

 Search "best mattress 2026" and you'll find the same 10–15 sites on the first page.
 Almost all of them earn commissions - typically 5–12% of purchase price - from the brands they recommend.
 The conflict of interest is real and structural.